 If there are certain places that you want to travel to that are tricky to get to independently, you can organise day tours and excursions locally.
 (For instance, Mount Athos in Halkidiki, or Lake Kerkini in Serres.)

 Get Your Guide is one excellent, reputable company that offers day trips around Greece.
 Some of the day tours work out cheaper than travelling to certain places independently.

 Final thoughts on solo travel in Greece

 Have any further questions about traveling to Greece alone or planning a trip to Greece in general?
-As mentioned, I have been living here since 2017 and I have done plenty of solo travel in Greece during that time.
+As mentioned, I have been living in Athens since 2017 and I have done plenty of solo travel in Greece during that time.

 I’d be happy to assist with any queries and concerns that you may have.
 Leave me a comment and I’ll do my best to get back to you.